 Memorable Manitobans: Dougald Leslie “Doug” Fletcher (1906-1995)

-Born at Argyle, Manitoba on 9 October 1906, son of Samuel James Fletcher and Jessie Ann McLeod, he graduated from the Faculty of Agriculture at the University of Manitoba with a BSA in 1932 and a Masters in Economics in 1935.
+Born at Argyle on 9 October 1906, son of Samuel James Fletcher (1876-1967) and Jessie Ann McLeod (1875-1959), he graduated from the Faculty of Agriculture at the University of Manitoba with a BSA in 1932 and a Masters in Economics in 1935.
 From 1937 to 1945, he worked for the Dominion Livestock Branch at the Union Stockyards in Winnipeg.
-In 1945, he joined the Manitoba Department of Agriculture as the Agricultural Representative for the Shoal Lake district.
-In 1953, he was transferred to the Carman district where he served for eighteen years until his retirement in 1971.
+In 1945, he joined the Manitoba Department of Agriculture as an Agricultural Representative at Shoal Lake (1945-1952).
+In 1952, he was transferred to the Carman district where he served for eighteen years until retirement in 1971.
+He served as President of the Manitoba Agriculutural Representatives Association (1951).

 He was an early promoter of soil testing and the establishment of a soil testing laboratory.
 He assisted with the formation of the Carman and District Farm Business Association as well as the Manitoba Corn Growers Association, of which he acted as secretary even after retirement.
 He spent countless hours assisting members and leaders of the 4H program.
 He was a charter member of the Manitoba Institute of Agrologists and was named a Life Member in 1972.